Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/read_write.rst

 Method Call of put/get_var()
 --------------------------------------

- Using specific method calls to perform I/O is particularly useful in mult-processing programs. :meth:`pncpy.Variable.put_var()` requires `data` as a mandatory argument, which serves as a write buffer that stores values to be written. :meth:`pncpy.Variable.get_var()` requires `buff` as a mandatory argument, which serves as a read buffer that stores values to be read.
-The behavior of :meth:`pncpy.Variable.put_var()` and :meth:`pncpy.Variable.get_var()` varies depending on the pattern of provided optional arguments - `index`, `start`, `count`, `stride`, `num` and `imap`.
+ Using specific method calls to perform I/O is particularly useful in mult-processing programs. :meth:`Variable.put_var` requires `data` as a mandatory argument, which serves as a write buffer that stores values to be written. :meth:`Variable.get_var` requires `buff` as a mandatory argument, which serves as a read buffer that stores values to be read.
+The behavior of :meth:`Variable.put_var` and :meth:`Variable.get_var` varies depending on the pattern of provided optional arguments - `index`, `start`, `count`, `stride`, `num` and `imap`.
 The suffix `_all` indicates this is collective I/O in contrast to indepedent I/O (without `_all`).

 Read from netCDF variables
- For reading, the behavior of :meth:`pncpy.Variable.get_var()` depends on the following provided input parameter pattern:
+ For reading, the behavior of :meth:`Variable.get_var` depends on the following provided input parameter pattern:

  - `buff` - Read an entire variable
  - `buff`, `index` - Read a single data value